 The dental implant does not break but it’s the bonding of the dental implant to the bone that can break, which often results in “Doc, I forgot you told me not to bite too hard on it and I heard a big crack when I chewed”.
 That’s why two stage surgery has a higher success rate than one stage surgery.

-The two stage dental implant procedure is where you have two surgeries which allows for a higher success rate.
-The first stage of dental implant surgery is when we place the implant into the jaw bone and allow the tooth and the dental implant 2-3 months to osseointegrate, or fuse together.
+The two stage dental implant procedure is where you have two surgeries which allow for a higher success rate.
+The first stage of dental implant surgery is when we place the implant into the jaw bone and allow the tooth and the dental implant 2-3 months to osseointegrate or fuse together.
 No pressure or biting or loading forces are applied to the dental implant which results in the 98% success rate of the two stage procedure.

 Once the dental implant has fused to your bone after two months, then we can start with the second stage surgery which involves uncovering the dental implant and connecting the abutement to the fixture.
-Discomfort and pain after the second stage dental implant surgery is minimal compared to the first stage dental implant surgery where swelling and discomfort is present.
+Discomfort and pain after the second stage dental implant surgery are minimal compared to the first stage dental implant surgery where swelling and discomfort is present.

 So which procedure is best?
-The two stage dental implant surgery definitely has higher success rates, but requires two surgeries.
+The two stage dental implant surgery definitely has higher success rates but requires two surgeries.
 The one stage dental implant surgery is great for fast aesthetics provided YOU DO NOT CHEW HARD ON THE DENTAL IMPLANT!
 Failures in the one stage dental implant surgery are mostly associated with patients biting hard on them.
 Once the two months of osseointegration is complete you can chew on the implant all you want.

 Any surgical or invasive procedure carries risks.
-Before any procedure we will inform you of those risks by way of written informed consent documentation.
+Before any procedure, we will inform you of those risks by way of written informed consent documentation.